Home Enroll Now For Health Professionals For Patients For Researchers FAQs

 Will you collect any blood or other biological samples for research (such as genetic testing)?

-No. If genetic test results are included in your medical records, they will be recorded.
+No. If you consent to the use of your medical records and genetic test results are included in your medical records, they will be able to be seen by the researchers.
 But no new testing or samples will be collected.

 Will anyone else know my name?